Jbleezy/BO1-Reimagined/README.md

 * Gun Game: fix rare bug where multiple gun increment powerups spawn (not sure what causes it, not caused from killing multiple zombies from the same shot)

 ## TESTING:
-* Grief: test if powerdown end sounds are not playing for all players
+* Grief: make sure powerdown end sounds are not playing for all players
-* Moon: test if zone enter voicelines are not playing for all players
+* Moon: make sure zone enter voicelines are not playing for all players
 * Moon sidequest dialog in coop without Richtofen
 * Ceiling spawn cancels on Moon
 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)